cyreilv7/BestBuyPriceTracker/README.md

 # BestBuyPriceTracker

 ## Description
-A web app where users can track Best Buy products and receive an email when there’s a price drop.
+A web app where users can track Best Buy products and receive real-time email notifications when the price drops.

+Click here to use the app online: https://bestbuypricetracker.herokuapp.com/

 ## Build status
 **Success**: [See Live](https://bestbuypricetracker.herokuapp.com/)